 One way citizens can oversee politicians is through elections.
-They are one way among many of disciplining the behaviour of those in office (see models like Banks and Sundaram 1993, Fearon,1999), reducing the problems associated with both adverse selection and moral hazard that political leaders are subject to.
-In practice, there are many reasons to be concerned that citizens are not able to use their vote to effectively select and discipline leaders, and a variety of studies investigate different tools to bolster their ability.
+They are one way among many of disciplining the behaviour of those in office (see models like Banks and Sundaram 1993, Fearon, 1999), reducing the problems associated with both adverse selection and moral hazard that political leaders are subject to.
+In practice, there are many reasons to be A stronger political oversight typically requires implementing an institutional environment that facilitates these exchanges of information and make leaders more accountable for their policies.

+concerned that citizens are not able to use their vote to effectively select and discipline leaders, and a variety of studies investigate different tools to bolster their ability.
 Information has been at the centre of much of these debates and literature, so while we know quite a bit about the role of information provision, there remain some interesting questions to explore.

-Pande (2011) reviews experimental and quasi-experimental work on the links between more informed voters and improved economic governance in low-income democracies.
+Pande (2011) reviews experimental and guasi-experimental work on the links between more informed voters and improved economic governance in low-income democracies.
 She finds strong accumulated evidence for the idea that voters are responsive to political information, specifically from candidate campaigns (Wantchekon 2003, Fujiwara and Wantchekon 2013 on Benin), third-party providers of information about incumbent performance (Ferraz and Finan 2008 on Brazil; Banerjee et al. 2011, Chong et al. 2015 on Mexico), and exposure to politicians from underrepresented groups (Beaman et al. 2009, Bhavnani 2009 on gender quotas in India).
 Several studies quantify voter responsiveness as measured by both their turnout decision (e.g., Gine and Mansuri 2011 for female voters in Pakistan) and vote choice (e.g., Banerjee et al. 2010 on reducing ethnicity-based voting in India).
 On balance, this group of studies yields optimistic results regarding the efficacy of information provision in enhancing electoral accountability, and it resonates with quasi-experimental work showing that more informed voters in developing countries suffer less leakage (Reinikka and Svensson 2005 on Uganda) and see their needs better met by government (Besley and Burgess 2002 on India).